C3ETH/c3eth-fund6/catalyst-value-onboarding/eth-catalyst-outreach.md

 This proposal is about forming and maintain a pool of funds (a treasury) that is managed by the Eastern Townhall Trusted Seed.
 A pool of funds to spend at our discretion.
 The treasury will be used to cover expenses, to grow and sustain the efforts of the Eastern Townhall.
 Expenses like translation bounties; production of content; paying for online service subscriptions such as Zoom, Github, HackMD, Statbot and others; paying for activities related to organising the Eastern Town Hall.

 Simply put this proposal is about funds for organising a community group.
-Establishing a resource and distributed support structure that provides funds needed ondemand without the overhead of specific Catalyst proposals.
+Establishing a resource and distributed support structure that provides funds needed on demand without the overhead of specific Catalyst proposals.

 In return, we promise to report back financial statements on our activities and expenses.
 Translated into as many languages as we can find collaborators for.
 Our intent is to pioneer and prototype DAO treasury management[3] reporting.
 That is not a small matter and managing a shared pool of funds has plenty of compliance complications.
 The reporting effort is Similar in principal to the work being done by index.coop[4] and FWB[5].
 Most DAOs are still figuring this out and the best practices are not even drafts, so help us work this out.